 Not only do the muscles come into play, the central nervous system also has to be trained to be in control and competent at explosiveness in power-based movements.

-train with tenacious confidence, forcing the mind to overcome obstacles that would normally be to difficult to move with any effort including speed.
+Tenacious confidence, is the force the mind uses to overcome obstacles that would normally be to difficult to move with any (effort including speed).

 Power is often defined by its rep range and explosiveness of each rep, power and strength are both relatives of how they relate to the central nervous system.

 The connection that you make with your training for power or strength is directly related to one thing... stress, or how the body adapts to new stress.